-Ms. Elizabeth Doherty, aged 59, is the Wynn Macau Assistant Vice President - Casino Operations, a position she has held since August 2016.
+Ms. Elizabeth Doherty, aged 60, is the Wynn Macau Assistant Vice President - Casino Operations, a position she has held since August 2016.
 Ms. Doherty is responsible for leading and overseeing the Main Floor Gaming operations.
-Prior to this position, she was Director of Workforce Administration at Wynn Macau from November 2007 to December 2014.
+Prior to this position, she was Assistant Vice President - Main Floor Gaming at Wynn Macau from December 2014 to July 2016 and she was Director of Workforce Administration at Wynn Macau from November 2007 to December 2014.
 She joined Wynn Macau pre-opening as a Casino Manager in June 2006.
 Before joining Wynn Macau, Ms. Doherty held a variety of gaming and service leadership roles in Australasia and Europe.
 She has over 25 years of experience in the gaming and services industry covering a broad spectrum of responsibilities including gaming operations, training and development, along with project management, safety and security.